AstarNetwork/astar-docs/README.md

 ### HELP SOMETHING IS BROKEN

   - Likely, a broken build got pushed to `main` somehow.
 Remove the commit from `main` and force push to `main`, reopen PR in a new PR
+  - Please make sure you use yarn 1 (classic) by using command `yarn set version classic`